tlauffs/calvin-ddlp/README.md

 The interactive GUI to test what-if predictions hasnt released yet (Nov 5)

 ## Results
-results of video predictions are found in `/results`
+results of video predictions can be found in `/results`

 ## deep-latent-particles-pytorch README: